Ristea Priboi: Biography

-Born in Brădeşti, Dolj County, in 1968 he graduated from the school of the Communist regime's Securitate secret police in Băneasa, also obtaining a law degree in 1971.
+Born in Brădești, Dolj County, in 1968 he graduated from the school of the Communist regime's Securitate secret police in Băneasa, also obtaining a law degree in 1971.
 In 1970, he was appointed as an officer in the Securitate's Department of Foreign Intelligence (DIE).
-His espionage missions included the United Kingdom (1974–1978), Sweden, France, Spain, Norway, Denmark, Belgium, the Netherlands and Greece.
+His espionage missions included the United Kingdom (1974–1978), Sweden, France, Spain, Norway, Denmark, Belgium, the Netherlands, and Greece.
 After the 1989 revolution that toppled the regime, he continued his work in the Foreign Intelligence Service (SIE), with his last assignment being to the Federal Republic of Yugoslavia.
 There, he assured friendly relations between the Romanian government of President Ion Iliescu and that of Serbian President Slobodan Milošević.
 He contributed to the organisation of fuel smuggling to Serbia, infringing upon the embargo established by United Nations Security Council Resolution 713 as a result of the Yugoslav Wars.
 Romanian authorities carried out the smuggling in 1995 with the help of the secret services and of private companies controlled by former Securitate officers.
 He formally retired in 1997.